-It is the object of the present invention to provide an interface device for communication between a host device and a data transmit/receive device whose use is host device-inde- 30 pendent and which delivers a high data transfer rate.
+It is the object of the present invention to provide an interface device for communication between a host device and a 30 data transmit/receive device whose use is host device-independent and which delivers a high data transfer rate.

-The present invention is based on the finding that both a high data transfer rate and host device-independent use can be achieved if a driver for an input/output device customary in a host device, normally present in most commercially available 35 host devices, is utilized.
+The present invention is based on the finding that both a high data transfer rate and host device-independent use can be achieved if a driver for an input/output device customary in a 35 host device, normally present in most commercially available host devices, is utilized.
 Drivers for input/output devices customary in a host device which are found in practically all host devices are, for example, drivers for hard disks, for graphics devices or for printer devices.
-As however the hard disk interfaces in common host devices which can be, for example, 40 IBM PCs, IBM-compatible PCs, Commodore PCs, Apple computers or even workstations, are the interfaces with the highest data transfer rate, the hard disk driver is utilized in the preferred embodiment of the interface device of the present invention.
-Drivers for other storage devices such as floppy 45 disk drives, CD-ROM drives or tape drives could also be utilized in order to implement the interface device according to the present invention.
+As however the hard disk 40 interfaces in common host devices which can be, for example, IBM personal computers (PCs), IBM-compatible PCs, Commodore PCs, Apple computers or even workstations, are the interfaces with the highest data transfer rate, the hard disk driver is utilized in the preferred embodiment of the interface 45 device of the present invention.
+Drivers for other storage devices such as floppy disk drives, compact disk read-only memory (CD-ROM) drives or tape drives could also be utilized in order to implement the interface device according to the present invention.

-As described in the following, the interface device according to the present invention is to be attached to a host device 50 by means of a multi-purpose interface of the host device which can be implemented, for example, as an SCSI interface or as an enhanced printer interface.
+As described in the following, the interface device according to the present invention is to be attached to a host device by means of a multi-purpose interface of the host device which can be implemented, for example, as a small computer systems interface (SCSI) interface or as an enhanced printer 55 interface.
 Multi-purpose interfaces comprise both an interface card and specific driver software for the interface card.
-The driver software can be designed so 55 specification, namely, "Detailed Description Of The Inventhat it can replace the BIOS driver routines.
-Communication between the host device and the devices attached to the multipurpose interface then essentially takes place by means of the specific driver software for the multi-purpose interface and no longer primarily by means of BIOS routines of the host 60 device.
-Recently however drivers for multi-purpose interfaces can also already be integrated in the BIOS system of the host device as, alongside classical input/output interfaces, multi-purpose interfaces are becoming increasingly common in host devices.
+The driver software can be designed so that it can replace the basic input/output system (BIOS) driver routines.
+Communication between the host device and the devices attached to the 60 multi-purpose interface then essentially takes place by means of the specific driver software for the multi-purpose interface and no longer primarily by means of BIOS routines of the host device.
+Recently however drivers for multi-purpose interfaces can also already be integrated in the BIOS system of the 65 host device as, alongside classical input/output interfaces, multi-purpose interfaces are becoming increasingly common in host devices.
 It is of course also possible to use BIOS routines in parallel with the specific driver software for the multi-purpose interface, if this is desired.